J1407b: Bound companion hypothesis

-Mamajek's team initially considered the bound companion hypothesis plausible because V1400 Centauri is young enough that a protoplanetary disk could hypothetically exist around the star and its putative companion, and there are known eclipsing binary stars where one component is surrounded by a circumstellar disk (for example Epsilon Aurigae).
-Although it is now considered less likely, the hypothesis of J1407b being a substellar companion or exoplanet orbiting V1400 Centauri was popularized by Mamajek and Kenworthy in 2015, when they announced their research on J1407b in a press release published by their respective universities.
+In their 2012 paper describing the discovery of J1407b, Mamajek's team proposed that J1407b could be a ringed substellar object or exoplanet orbiting V1400 Centauri, because the star is young enough that a dense disk of dust could theoretically exist around it and any massive companions orbiting it.
+Although it is now considered less likely, the hypothesis of J1407b being a ringed substellar companion or exoplanet of V1400 Centauri was popularized by Mamajek and Kenworthy in 2015, when they announced their research on J1407b in a press release published by their respective universities.

 Proposed orbit

 Diagram of the hypothesized V1400 Centauri planetary system, with J1407b's circumplanetary disk shown to scale.
 The range of possible elliptical orbits for J1407b is shown in red.

-Following the assumption that J1407b is orbiting V1400 Centauri, its transverse speed of 35 km/s during the 2007 eclipse should be the same as its orbital speed around the star.
+Following the assumption that J1407b is orbiting V1400 Centauri, its apparent transverse speed of 35 km/s during the 2007 eclipse should be the same as its orbital speed around the star.
 This orbital speed allows for a range of possible orbital periods depending on J1407b's orbital eccentricity: if J1407b has a circular orbit with a constant orbital speed, then it would have an orbital period around 200 days, whereas if J1407b's orbit is more elliptical with a varying orbital speed, then it could have longer orbital periods of up to several years.

 Continuous observations of V1400 Centauri's brightness after 2007 did not show any signs of eclipse-like dimming, which rules out the possibility of near-circular and short-period orbits for J1407b.
 A more extensive analysis of V1400 Centauri's brightness in archival observations from 1890 to 1990 similarly found no signs of eclipses, ruling out 90% of possible orbital periods between 10 and 20 years for J1407b.
 Although these observations do not rule out the possibility of orbital periods longer than 25 years, such long orbital periods are considered unlikely because they require an extremely eccentric orbit for J1407b, which would destabilize J1407b's disk.
 Overall, these constraints suggest a probable orbital period range of 14–17 years (with the most probable orbital periods around 16.5–17 years) if J1407b orbits V1400 Centauri.
 For this orbital period range, J1407b's orbital eccentricity must be between 0.72 and 0.78.